vikramIde/credlive-ui/README.md

 # CredLive-Ui

-> A simple app to list and filter movies
+> A simple app to list and filter Credit
 ## Build Setup

 ``` bash